architectPhilemon/se-assignment-day-4-software-project-management-architectPhilemon/README.md

 2:Establishing what is included and excluded from the project.
 3:Aligning stakeholder expectations with project goals.
 4:Providing a basis for estimating costs, time, and resources required.
+A Work Breakdown Structure (WBS) is a hierarchical decomposition of the total scope of work to accomplish the project objectives and create the deliverables.
+It is useful because:
 •It helps in assigning tasks and responsibilities.
 •It breaks down complex projects into manageable sections.
 •It provides a clear path for tracking progress and performance.